David Drake (potter): Life

 David Drake is thought to have been born the first half of the year 1800 on a plantation in South Carolina, enslaved by the Drake family.
 The first legal record of Drake is from June 13, 1818, that describes "a boy about 17 years old country born" who was "mortgaged to Eldrid Simkins by Harvey Drake".
 The term "country born" refers to an enslaved African American born in the United States rather than in Africa.
 During the antebellum period, Drake was one of 76 enslaved African Americans known to have worked in Edgefield's 12 pottery factories.

 David Drake was first enslaved by Harvey Drake, who owned a large pottery business with his business partner Abner Landrum.
 David is believed to have been born to one of eight slaves whom Landrum had brought to Edgefield from North Carolina.
 This pottery business, and the area within which David Drake worked, is known as Pottersville.
 Landrum was the publisher of a local newspaper called The Edgefield Hive.
 It is unclear how Drake learned to read and write.
 Scholars speculate he was taught by Landrum, who was known to be a religious man and may have taught Drake how to read the Bible.
 During this time period, it was punishable for enslaved people to be literate, especially in South Carolina.
-Most southern states in the early 1800s restricted black literacy, and in 1830s legislation was passed laws prohibiting their education.
+Most southern states in the early 1800s restricted black literacy, and in 1830s legislation was passed prohibiting this education.
 South Carolina's Negro Act of 1740, prohibited teaching enslaved Africans to read and write, punishable by a fine of 100 pounds and six months in prison.
 Another unclear detail about Drake's life is his missing leg.
 At an unknown point in his life, one of Drake's legs was amputated; it is speculated that he lost his leg after his owner severely beat him for inscribing his works.
 However, there is also evidence that his leg may have been amputated as a result of a train accident.

 After the death of Harvey Drake in 1832, David was purchased by Harvey's brother Reuben, continuing to work at Pottersville until Reuben left Edgefield for Louisiana in 1835.
 Researchers believe that Dave remained in Edgefield because either he was too important a potter to leave Pottersville or that he was unable to make the journey due to his missing leg.
 He was eventually enslaved by Rev. John Landrum.
 In 1846, Rev. Landrum died and all 18 of the people he enslaved were put up for sale.
 Drake was then purchased and enslaved by Landrum's son, Franklin Landrum.
 Drake's treatment under Franklin Landrum was poor.
 During the period of his enslavement by Franklin Landrum, Drake's wares were not inscribed and no poetry is thought to have been produced.